Image: Laura Sheridan

 Hekate teaches us that life is neither black nor white but it’s full of gray areas; just like Magick.
 She teaches us how to hunt; in this modern-day context that means she teaches us when to fight, and when to save our energy.
 She illuminates truth and calls for justice; she is a voice for the forgotten Woman, child and every underdog of society.
 She teaches us that death is not to be feared but respected.
 Our journeys into the Underworld of our Soul are essential to the ascension process.

 Baba Yaga teaches us the power of our anger and nastiness; she teaches us that we do not need to conform to what society wants us to be, or thinks we should be.
-Baba teaches us the wisdom of the Crone, the liberation of being self-reliant and the strength that comes from being forced to survive “a night in the woods alone”.
-(Only a few will understand that last reference.)
+Baba teaches us the wisdom of the Crone, the liberation of being self-reliant and the strength that comes from being forced to survive a night in the woods alone.

 These Goddesses would be considered Rebellious Women.